DeloitteAU/react-habitat/readme.md

 ## Compatibility

 - Supports Browsers IE8+ and all the evergreens.
-- Requires ES6 (Babel is encouraged)
+- ES5, ES6/7 & TypeScript

-We recommend you use something like WebPack or Browserify when using this framework.
+We recommend you use something like WebPack or Browserify when using this framework but not required.

 ## Installing